 But in Damascus, I met a tailor, with whom I shared Fantas and conversations about his family and hopes for the future over several visits to his shop.
 When we said goodbye on my last visit, he asked me to tell the world, “Syrians love peace”.

-Since the outbreak of the Syrian civil war, I’ve had cause to reflect on my distant travels.
+Since the outbreak of the civil war in Syria, I’ve had cause to reflect on my distant travels.
 When Aleppo, Hama, Homs, Palmyra and Damascus make the headlines, I pay attention to the details.
 When vision of Syrian refugees in overflowing camps or on overcrowded boats appears on the news, I think of that tailor and his family.

 Open and Friendly People

-For many years now, I have meant to write about my brief encounter with Syria.
+I have meant to write about my brief encounter with Syria for many years.
 Hearing McNeill on Late Night Live spurred me to buy her book.
 And reading it inspired me to start writing a (work-in-progress) piece for Tall And True based on my travel journal.

 Reading my journal entries has reminded me that, despite the “difficulties”, I met open and friendly people in Syria, like the tailor in Damascus.
-It’s sad to think that due to the world’s indifference, many may have lost everything, including their lives.
+And it’s sad to think that due to the world’s indifference, many may have lost everything, including their lives.

 © 2020 Robert Fairhead